GoogleCloudPlatform/magic-modules/provider/terraform/website/docs/r/compute_instance_group_manager.html.markdown

 * `target_size` - (Optional) - The number of instances calculated as a fixed number or a percentage depending on the settings.
 Structure is documented below.

+-> Exactly one `version` you specify must not have a `target_size` specified.
+During a rolling update, the instance group manager will fulfill the `target_size` constraints of every other `version`, and any remaining instances will be provisioned with the version where `target_size` is unset.

 The `target_size` block supports:

 * `fixed` - (Optional), The number of instances which are managed for this version.
 Conflicts with `percent`.

 * `percent` - (Optional), The number of instances (calculated as percentage) which are managed for this version.
 Conflicts with `fixed`.
+Note that when using `percent`, rounding will be in favor of explicitly set `target_size` values; a managed instance group with 2 instances and 2 `version`s, one of which has a `target_size.percent` of `60` will create 2 instances of that `version`.

 ## Attributes Reference